felixcanditt/kultur-notiert-vercel/README.md

 In this app, you can create a list with all those books you never manage to read and all those films your best friend has told you to watch 1000 times.

-You will end up with your personal culture watchlist (e.g. books, movies, exhibitions, festivals).
+You will end up with your personal culture watchlist (books, movies, series, music, performing arts, exhibitions, festivals).

 Once read or watched or visited, you can store these cultural experiences in your personal collection.
 Feel free to add a rating or notes.